Rob Flick

-Rob Flick (born March 28, 1991) is a Canadian professional ice hockey centre.
-He is currently playing for HK Dukla Trenčín in the Slovak Extraliga.
+Rob Flick (born March 28, 1991) is a Canadian former professional ice hockey centre.

 Flick was selected by the Chicago Blackhawks in the 4th round (120th overall) of the 2010 NHL Entry Draft.

 Playing career

 Flick played three seasons (2008–2011) of major junior hockey in the Ontario Hockey League (OHL) with the Mississauga St. Michael's Majors where he scored 46 goals and 53 assists in 181 games played.
 In 2010 and 2011 Flick led the Mississauga team with 157 and 167 penalty minutes, respectively.

 Flick made his professional debut in the American Hockey League with the Rockford Ice Hogs on October 8, 2011.

 On April 3, 2013, the Chicago Blackhawks traded Flick to the Boston Bruins in exchange for Maxime Sauvé.
 He was immediately assigned to the Bruins namesake AHL affiliate in Providence.

 On July 2, 2015, after three seasons within the Bruins organization, Flick left as a free agent to sign a one-year, two-way contract with the Florida Panthers.
 He spent the duration of the 2015–16 season, with the Panthers AHL affiliate, the Portland Pirates, recording 21 points in 60 games.

 As a free agent for a second consecutive season, Flick was unable to obtain an NHL offer, opting to continue his professional career in the ECHL with the South Carolina Stingrays on a one-year deal on August 31, 2016.

 In the 2018-19 season he signed a contract with the German second league team Eispiraten Crimmitschau.
 He led his team in scoring and was a top 3 goal-scorer (34 goals) from the DEL2.

 For the 2019-20 season he started with a PTO with the DEL2-Champion Ravensburg Towerstars and changed in November 2019 in the Austrian Hockey League to the Czechs team Orli Znojmo.